camunda-community-hub/camunda-process-test-coverage/README.md

 ## Just use it

-* Integrates with all versions of Camunda BPM starting with 7.10.0 and upwards
+* Integrates with all versions of Camunda Platform 7 starting with 7.10.0 and upwards
 * Is continuously checked against the latest Camunda BPM releases (check out our compatibility CI/CD pipeline)
 * Tested with JDKs 11 and 17
 * Works with Java starting with 1.8 and following